StuartMacKay/checklisting/README.rst

     pip install checklists_scrapers

-The crawlers are built using the scrapy engine which uses settings, in the same way as Django, for configuration and runtime values.
+The scrapers are built using the scrapy engine which uses settings, in the same way as Django, for configuration and runtime values.
 The settings file is configured to initialize its values from environment variables.
-That makes it easy to configure the crawlers, particularly for the most common use-case, running them from a scheduler such as cron.
+That makes it easy to configure the scrapers, particularly for the most common use-case, running them from a scheduler such as cron.

-The only required setting is to tell scrapy (the engine used by the crawlers) the path to the settings module::
+The only required setting is to tell scrapy (the engine used by the scrapers) the path to the settings module::

     export SCRAPY_SETTINGS_MODULE=checklists_scrapers.settings

 The remaining settings have sensible defaults so only those that are installation dependent, such as the mail server used for sending out status reports.
-Here is this script that is used to run the crawlers for Birding Lisboa from cron::
+Here is this script that is used to run the scrapers for Birding Lisboa from cron::

     #!/bin/bash